JCcastagne/Blog-Website/README.md

+# Jean-Christophe Castagne

-# Blog Website
+## Blog Website

- A basic template for a Blog Website.
+A template for a modern standard blog website.

+Available for non-profit use.
+Include the author if used.